This easy pickled daikon radish will be ready to eat in just one day. It’s sweet, tangy, delicious, and requires almost no prep!

 - For the best flavor consume within 2 weeks.

-- After 2 weeks it is still edible but pickled daikon will lose its crisp texture, and fresh flavor and become softened.
-You’ll see if the liquid gets discolored or gets dark it’s not good anymore.
+- After 2 weeks, it is still edible, but pickled daikon will lose its crisp texture and fresh flavor and become softened.
+If the liquid becomes discolored or dark, it’s not good anymore.

 🧑🍳 Check out also: 20+ Best Daikon Radish Recipes